|Bodywork||Wright Gemini 3|

 The first Volvo B8L in Singapore was one of two known pre-production units, intended for road trials ahead of mass production.
 The other pre-production unit entered service with Hong Kong bus operator Kowloon Motor Bus in 2017.

 The bus was first exhibited at the Seletar Bus Depot Carnival held on 27 January 2018.
 It entered revenue service on 2 April 2018, operating on Bus Service 94, and subsequently redeployed to Bus Service 71 from 9 July 2018 until April 2020.
-While its fate is currently unknown, sources have indicated that the bus was returned to Volvo Buses after two years on the road.
+The bus was returned to Volvo Buses after two years on the road.

 |Basic Technical Specifications|